fyrox-book/fyrox-book.github.io/src/tutorials/rpg/tutorial-1/tutorial-part-1.md

 the changes will be reflected on every instance of it; on those properties that weren't modified.
 This is a condensed explanation, that may look a bit complicated - [read this](../../../scene/prefab.md) to learn more about prefabs.

-Now let's open the editor (`cargo run --package editor`) and start making our prefab by creating a new scene.
+Now let's open the editor and start making our prefab by creating a new scene.
 Save the scene to `data/models/paladin/paladin.rgs` by going to `File -> Save`.
 In the opened window, find the path and click `Save`: